What is a Settlement Agreement?

 The compromise agreement solicitors at Farleys understand that this is likely to be a difficult time for you, and will provide you with clear advice on how to proceed.
 To speak to an employment law solicitor at Farleys, call 0125 460 6090 or email us today.

-A compromise agreement is often a preferable solution for both parties as the employer minimises the risk of any claim being brought against them.
-This is because by signing a compromise agreement, you waive your right to bring your employer to an Employment Tribunal at a later date for any matter relating to your dismissal.
+A settlement agreement is often a preferable solution for both parties as the employer minimises the risk of any claim being brought against them.
+This is because by signing a settlement agreement, you waive your right to bring your employer to an Employment Tribunal at a later date for any matter relating to your dismissal.

-If you have been asked to sign a compromise agreement, you are required, by UK employment law, to seek advice from a qualified representative, such as an employment law solicitor.
+If you have been asked to sign a settlement agreement, you are required, by UK employment law, to seek advice from a qualified representative, such as an employment law solicitor.

-If you have been asked to sign a compromise agreement, you should seek advice from an employment law specialist as soon as possible.
-The employment law solicitors at Farleys are experienced in guiding and assisting employees through the compromise agreement process and will explain everything to you in clear and plain terms.
-Contact a compromise agreement solicitor today on 0125 460 6090 or email us and a solicitor will respond as soon as possible.
+If you have been asked to sign a settlement agreement, you should seek advice from an employment law specialist as soon as possible.
+The employment law solicitors at Farleys are experienced in guiding and assisting employees through the settlement agreement process and will explain everything to you in clear and plain terms.
+Contact a settlement agreement solicitor today on 0125 460 6090 or email us and we will respond as soon as possible.